maciejmikosik/testory/doc/tutorial.md

 ### Stubbing

-Mock can be stubbed to return Object, throw Throwable or execute custom logic.
+Mock can be stubbed to return `Object`, throw `Throwable` or execute custom logic.

         given(willReturn(object), list).get(1);
         given(willThrow(new IndexOutOfBoundsException()), list).get(2);